SC217 - Applications of Radio-over-fiber Technologies Including Future 5G Networks

 Short Course Audience:

 This is an advanced beginner course for people working in either the optical or wireless telecommunication fields who wish to broaden their knowledge and learn how radio-over-fiber technologies are playing a role in the realization of emerging integrated optical/wireless networks.

-Dalma Novak is VP of Engineering at Pharad, now Octane Wireless, a high technology company located in MD developing advanced RF-over-fiber and antenna products.
-She is a Fellow of the IEEE and has over 25 years of experience working in the fields of optical and wireless telecommunications.
+Dalma Novak is VP of Engineering at Octane Wireless, a high technology company located in MD developing advanced RF-over-fiber and antenna products.
+She is a Fellow of the IEEE and has over 30 years of experience working in the fields of optical and wireless telecommunications.
 She has published more than 300 papers in these technical areas, including seven book chapters.
-Prior to Pharad she held positions at The University of Melbourne, Dorsal Networks, and Corvis Corporation.
+Previously she held positions at The University of Melbourne, Dorsal Networks, and Corvis Corporation.
 Dr. Novak received her PhD in Electrical Engineering in 1992.
-She is an Associate Editor for Journal of Lightwave Technology and a member of the OFC Steering Committee.
+She is a member of the OFC Steering Committee, an Associate Editor for the Journal of Lightwave Technology and Director of IEEE Division X.